 Following the recommendation of the Audit Committee, we were appointed by the Board of Directors on 15 June 2023 to audit the financial statements for the year ended 31 December 2023 and subsequent financial periods.
-The period of total uninterrupted engagement including retender and reappointment is one year, covering the year ended 31 December 2023.
+The period of total uninterrupted engagement including retenders and reappointments is two years, covering the years ended 31 December 2023 to 31 December 2024.
 We remain independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Company.